 2. Surface water sewers and lateral drains should not normally be constructed under any building or any structure except that they may cross under a boundary wall not greater than 1.8 m high.
 However, for terraced properties it is sometimes necessary to install intermediate rainwater pipes, along the length of the terrace, to take rainwater from more than one property.
-Where it is not reasonably practicable to route the sewer around the building, surface water sewers with a nominal internal diameter of no more than 100 mm may be laid under a building, provided that the sewer takes the drainage from no more than one rainwater pipe with a nominal internal diameter of no more than DN75, or the equivalent cross-sectional area, provided that the entry point to the rainwater pipe is in the land owned by the building concerned.
-Where such a solution is proposed for adoption, it should be discussed with the water company at the earliest stage.
+Where it is not reasonably practicable to route the sewer around the building, surface water sewers with a nominal internal diameter of no more than one rainwater pipe with a nominal internal diameter of no more than one rainwater pipe with a nominal internal diameter of no more than DN75, or the equivalent cross-sectional area, provided that the entry point to the rainwater pipe is in the land owned by the building concerned.
+Where such a solution is proposed for adoption, it should be discussed with the sewerage company at the earliest stage.